 Waterproof phone bags these can be used down to 10metres or 33′ feet in depth,

 These are very reasonably priced and a great way to catch some awesome moments of your ABC day both in the water and around our vessel.

 Yes.
 Absolutely and highly recommended it.
 The Great Barrier Reef is a photographers’ paradise.

 Yes.
 The owner of ABC is an underwater photographer and has compiled a very special collection.
 We email you a dropbox link after the trip.

-Yes.
-You don’t have to be a champion swimmer, but you should be comfortable in open water.
-We are perfect for singles, couples and are very family friendly.
-We even have full 5mm wetsuits for our 7+ year old children. (great when the kids are warm)
+“Yes.
+You don’t have to be a champion swimmer, but it’s important to be comfortable in open water.
+We cater to singles, couples, and families, providing a very family-friendly experience.
+We even offer full 5mm wetsuits for children aged 7 and above, which is great for keeping them warm.

 We need to travel 70-90 minutes in each direction depending on the locations that are decided on the day.
 We will keep you entertained during the trip and this is always a good chance to ask questions and learn about The Great Barrier Reef.
 We also provide snorkel briefings on the way, so you can enter the water and make the most of your day as soon as the engines are turned off!

 A sense of adventure, food/snacks, water bottle, towel, sunscreen/block, sea sickness medication (it’s preventative, better to take some ‘just in case’), something dry to wear for the return journey, camera.